top of page

 If you are looking into home care for a parent, partner, or loved one in Belfast or County Down, you probably have a lot of questions — and not always clear answers.
 At Unique Home Care NI, we are a family-run, RQIA-registered home care provider serving Belfast, County Down, Ards, Comber, Ballygowan, Newtownards, Saintfield, Bangor, and surrounding areas.
 In this post, we answer the questions families ask us most often about 24-hour care, personalised care packages, and how t

-Tran Trung Phuoc Ngo
+Phuoc Ngo

 May 76 min read